 Before your customers leave your page, you can remind them that Father’s Day is near, and they still haven’t made a gift purchase.
 With the exit intent pop-ups, you can create last-chance and urgency messages with catchphrases like “Limited-Time Discounts for Father’s Day”, “2 Days Left to Purchase Father’s Day” or “If You Want to Receive Your Gift Before Father’s Day Order Today!”.
 You can benefit from exit-intent pop-ups even if the user has already made a purchase.
 By offering them to join your newsletter campaign or loyalty programs, you can collect their data and retarget them for next year’s Father’s Day.

-Father’s Day, the day we celebrate our biggest supporters, can be a great chance to connect with our customers in a more tender way.
-There are tons of different strategies and tools that you can use and many checkpoints you should dwell upon.
-By looking into the previous examples, you can advance your strategy, and after applying all these to your Father’s Day campaign, you will be set up for a successful Father’s Day.
+Father’s Day is the day to celebrate fatherhood and honour paternal bounds.
+This day can be a great chance to connect with your customers more tenderly.
+There are several strategies and tools that eCommerce companies can use and many checkpoints you should dwell upon.
+By looking into the previous examples, you can advance your strategy, and after applying all these to your Father’s Day promotion campaign, eCommerce stores will have a successful Father’s Day.

-In this article, we shared our insights and best practices to help you create the best Father’s Day campaigns.
-You can use these examples to offer your customers the perfect gift-shopping experience and increase your conversion.
-With our AI-based smart personalisation solutions, we guarantee a 20% revenue increase and happier customers.
+eCommerce stores can use these examples to offer customers the perfect gift-shopping experience and increase conversion rates.
+As Segmentify, with our AI-based smart personalisation solutions, we guarantee a 20% revenue increase and high customer satisfaction.